 Grab a Beer

 You're in Florida's hub for craft brewing -- fantastic beer flows from practically every tap here.
-Pay a visit to the granddaddy of local craft brewing, world-famous Cigar City Brewing and take a tour to find out how they make their magic.
+Pay a visit to the granddaddy of local craft brewing, world-famous Cigar City Brewing -- now with a beautiful new tap room just steps from the arena doors.
+Want to go behind-the-scenes?
+Visit the Mother Ship and take a tour to find out how they make their magic.
 Near Ybor City, Coppertail Brewing's tasting room comes with amazing murals and the S&V Kitchen so you can have a bite with your brew.
 Hop aboard the Brew Bus for an afternoon tour that covers some of Tampa Bay's best brewers and leave the driving to them!
 Whether you like 'em light and bright or dark as night, you'll love the beer you find here.

 Have a Cigar